Panzerschrek/U-00DC-Sprache/source/docs/en/build_system.rst

 Ü language itself it selected for Ü build scripts in order to simplify writing such scripts.
 It's not necessary to learn a separate language for project description files (like *make* or *cmake*) - it's only enough to know Ü.
-Also using Ü makes it easier to write complex code needed for building of some projects, which is not so nice with other languages.
+Also using Ü makes it easier to write complex code needed for building of some projects, which may be not so nice with usage of other languages.
 The biggest disadvantage of this approach is absence of build scripts isolation.
 One can crash the build system by using ``halt`` in his build script or by messing with ``unsafe`` code.